I truly believe experiencing gratitude on a regular basis will bring about more positive changes than anything you've

 I got this idea from one of my readers and I love it...

-She left this gratitude journal on the kitchen counter, and her and her teenage daughter wrote their gratitude for the day in the journal before they left the house.
+She left a notebook on the kitchen counter, and her and her teenage daughter wrote their gratitude for the day in the journal before they left the house.
 Then, at dinnertime they read their gratitudes together with each other.

 I've had many people tell me doing a gratitude practice with their kids, or spouse, or best friend, or anyone else, was life-changing.